nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extension**

     1a.
-Thete is nothing to undo
+There is nothing to undo
     >1a1.
 System shows an error message
     Use case finishes.
 //@@author

+//@@author A0139932X
+#### Use case: UC10 Change save file path command
+   Actor:User

+**MSS**

+1. User request to change file directory
+2. System will update the file directory on the config

+**Extension**

+	1a.
+Invalid file path
+	>1a1.
+System shows an error message
+	Use case ends.

+//author

 {More to be added}